shaka-project/shaka-packager/README.md

 Supported source formats: ISO BMFF (both fragmented and non-fragmented), MPEG-2 TS, IPTV (MPEG-2 TS over UDP), and WVM (Widevine); the only output format supported currently is fragmented ISO BMFF with CENC.
 Support for more formats will be added soon.

 Refer to [Design](DESIGN.md) for details.

+#DASH-IF IOP Compliance#

+We try out best to be compliant to [Guidelines for Implementation: DASH-IF Interoperability Points](http://dashif.org/wp-content/uploads/2015/04/DASH-IF-IOP-v3.0.pdf).

+We are already compliant to most of the requirements specified by the document, with two exceptions:
+- ContentProtection elements are still put under Representation element instead of AdaptationSet element;
+- Representations encrypted with different keys are still put under the same AdaptationSet.

+We created a flag '--generate_dash_if_iop_compliant_mpd', if enabled,
+- ContentProtection elements will be moved under AdaptationSet;
+- Representations encrypted with different keys will be put under different AdaptationSets, grouped by `@group` attribute.

+Users can enable the flag '--generate_dash_if_iop_compliant_mpd' to have these features.
+This flag will be enabled by default in a future release.

+Please feel free to file a bug or feature request if there are any incompatibilities with DASH-IF IOP or other standards / specifications.

 #Driver Program Sample Usage#